didourebai/FluentNHibernateCore/README.md

 NHibernate even Fluent NHibernate.

 In this project , I will show the use of Fluent NHibernate in the framework Core 2.0

+In this sample, we use the same entities when we worked with Entity Framework to display the difference between them.
+Person Entity and Task Entity.